 The project topic is your choice, as long as it conforms to the guidelines set forth for the lab.
 You will need to present the topic for approval to your instructor.
 The goal is to answer a question to a problem posed by the group, not just to make a bunch of measurements.
-You may select a topic from a list provided by the instructor, or select a topic of your own.
-Any particular topic may only be chosen by one group in each laboratory section.
-Reserve your topic now.
+You will select a theme from a list provided by the instructor and then use it and the literature to develop the experiment that will be carried out.
+Any particular theme may only be chosen by one group in each laboratory section and must be reserved with your laboratory instructor.
+Reserve your topic today.